s3joholl/s3joholl.github.io/_pages/research.md

 ## Work in Progress
-Gene-environment interactions with essential heterogeneity (<em>with Hendrik Schmitz and Matthias Westphal</em>) The health e ects of car pollution in Germany (<em>with Robin Kottmann, Felix Noth, Lena Tonzer and Amelie Wuppermann</em>) A nationwide digital maturity assessment of hospitals: Results from the German DigitalRadar (<em>with Alexander Geissler, Malte Haring, Volker Amelung, Sylvia Thun and Alexander Haering</em>) - R&R at npj: Digital Medicine
+Gene-environment interactions with essential heterogeneity (<em>with Hendrik Schmitz and Matthias Westphal</em>)

+The health effects of car pollution in Germany (<em>with Robin Kottmann, Felix Noth, Lena Tonzer and Amelie Wuppermann</em>)

+A nationwide digital maturity assessment of hospitals: Results from the German DigitalRadar (<em>with Alexander Geissler, Malte Haring, Volker Amelung, Sylvia Thun and Alexander Haering</em>) - R&R at npj: Digital Medicine

-The association of hospital pro tability and digital maturity - An explorative study using data from the German DigitalRadar project (<em> with Justus Vogel, Alexander Haering, Alexander Geissler and Boris Augurzky </em>) - R&R at Health Policy
+The association of hospital profitability and digital maturity - An explorative study using data from the German DigitalRadar project (<em> with Justus Vogel, Alexander Haering, Alexander Geissler and Boris Augurzky </em>) - R&R at Health Policy